lambdaclass/lambda_ethereum_consensus/README.md

 As stated in the `ethereum-package` README:
 > This is a Kurtosis package that will spin up a private Ethereum testnet over Docker or Kubernetes with multi-client support, Flashbot's mev-boost infrastructure for PBS-related testing/validation, and other useful network tools (transaction spammer, monitoring tools, etc).
 Kurtosis packages are entirely reproducible and composable, so this will work the same way over Docker or Kubernetes, in the cloud or locally on your machine.

-After having kurtosis installed we need to do 3 setup steps
+After kurtosis is installed, we need to do three setup steps.

 1. Clone the lambdaclass ethereum-package fork and checkout a particular branch
 2. Copy our Grafana custom dashboards to be able to look at them
 3. Build the Docker image of the service

-All of this can be done with a simple
+We can accomplish all the steps with a simple.

 ```bash
 make kurtosis.setup